jhollowe/cpsc/content/meta/hugo.md

 Some examples include a youtube, tweet, or gist embed shortcodes.

+### Static Files
+Static files like images, javascript, and static stylesheets are contained within the `static` directory.
+These files are served on the base path of the site.
+This is meant for files taht should be universally accessible for all your pages, such as logos, favicons, scripts, and stylesheets.
+For this site, Sass files are used for styling which Hugo (the extended version) automatically compiles down to CSS and places in the appropriate location.

+Files for a specific page are included in the same directory where the page is located.

 ## Using Hugo

 Hugo has a few basic commands to create, build, and test-serve your pages.